Wondering how to get from Lisbon to Sintra? Here you’ll find information on all the possible options: train, bus, private driver, tours and taxi.

 Get off at Sintra train station, which is the last station on this route so don’t worry about missing your stop.
 Sintra train station is within a short walking distance of the town center.

-➤ There is also another train that serves Sintra from Oriente station (the main Lisbon railway station).
 This train is mostly used by tourists who arrive from the airport or that are staying in this part of the city, because Oriente station is not as central as Rossio station.
 This route takes around 47 minutes and has the same cost as the Lisbon Rossio – Sintra route.

 There are multiple trains per hour from Oriente station to Sintra as well, you can check the train timetable here.

-➤ You can buy your train tickets at the ticket office or at the ticket vending machines.
-If you prefer, you can also BOOK YOUR TRAIN TICKETS ONLINE in advance so to skip any queues.
+➤ You can buy your train tickets at the ticket office or the ticket vending machines.
+If you prefer, you can also BOOK YOUR TRAIN TICKETS ONLINE in advance to skip any queues.

 Take a Bus from Lisbon to Sintra